• Menu

 Can Pregnancy Cause Headaches?

+Can pregnancy cause headaches?
 In a word, yes.
-Hormone changes, dehydration as well as blood pressure issues make headaches in pregnancy a frequent occurrence.
-But, let's dive a little bit deeper and see what you can do to prevent them, or help them when they happen.
+Hormone changes, dehydration, as well as blood pressure issues make headaches in pregnancy a frequent occurrence.
+The good news is there are things you can do to help prevent them or help you handle them when they happen.

 Hi, I’m Hilary — The Pregnancy Nurse 👩⚕️.
 I have been a nurse since 1997 and I have 20 years of L&D nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I’ve seen a LOT of pregnant women with headaches (as well as having plenty of my own headaches during pregnancy).